cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/miro-saas.md

 - An [identity provider](/cloudflare-one/identity/idp-integration/) configured in Cloudflare Zero Trust
 - Admin access to a Miro Business or Enterprise plan account
-- A [domain verified](https://help.miro.com/hc/articles/360034831793-Domain-control) in your Miro account (Enterprise plan), or be prepared to do so during SSO configuration (Business or Enterprise plan)
+- A [verified domain](https://help.miro.com/hc/articles/360034831793-Domain-control) added to your Miro account (Enterprise plan), or be prepared to do so during SSO configuration (Business or Enterprise plan)

 ## 1. Add a SaaS application to Cloudflare Zero Trust